tweag/lockitron-log/README.md

 # Lockitron events ➡ Slack

-Send Lockitron events to Slack to keep a log
+Accept Lockitron webhooks and send events to Slack to keep a log.

 ## Set up